davi-santos/davi-santos/README.md

 ### First of all, let me introduce myself :)
 I am a bachelor of computer science who have been studying and doing projects in the data science field.
 Currently, I am studying statistics and machine learning - which has been challenging and exciting at the same time.
 Also, I am developing projects of my own and sharing them on my social medias.

-Learning data science, technology and helping my community is what moves me forward.
 Feel free to read, share or ask questions about my projects.
 Enjoy yourself :D!

 <br/>